Neeilk/PowershellDemo/README.md

 "# PowershellDemo"
- # Check in with PS Module
+ # Check in with PS Module and Some Code